 Barn projects, like their owners, vary widely…

-All the beautiful projects above began life as an old barns just like these two antique barns for sale (both are stored disassembled and in the dry):
+All the beautiful projects above began life as an old barn just like these two barns for sale (both are stored disassembled):

 There’s a certain logic to the idea that the best barns were built on the most fertile land–the idea being that these farmers were the most successful financially, and therefore had the means to build unusually nice barns (usually timber framed as opposed to nailed or bolted together).

 Accordingly, here are two antique barns built on fertile Ohio farmland:

 Want to make your own grand entrance?

 Call us at 828.266.9663 (we’re nice!) or email below: